vuguzum/PersonalAssistant/README.md

 ## 📄 License

-MIT License.
+General Public License.
 See `LICENSE` file for details.